All article submissions, including commissioned ones, should be sent using the submission feature of the

 -

-(Optional) comparison of the book with other books within the same area or topic
+(Optional) Comparison with other books in the same field

 -